 - 1 cup cornmeal

 - 1/2 cup splenda

 - 1 cup fresh blueberries

-Make crepes using a 9-inch non stick skillet.
+Make crepes using a 9-inch nonstick skillet.
 Over medium heat, pour 1/4 cup batter into center of skillet and swirl to coat bottom of pan.
-When crepe begins to look bubbly and slightly dry on top, flip over to continue cooking – about 30 seconds.
+When crepe begins to look bubbly and slightly dry on top, flip over to continue cooking - about 30 seconds.
 Remove from pan and place on platter to cool.
-Layer crepes with a small sheet of wax paper between each crepe.
+Next, layer crepes with a small sheet of wax paper between each crepe.

 To serve, spoon 2 tablespoons of filling in center of crepe.
 Fold over and serve with more blueberries.